 Here are several things to keep in mind:

 - Plan your webinar in advance and create your webinar slide deck based on what you will be teaching.
+Here are some great templates you can start with!

 - Don’t fill up your slides with too many words.
 Structure your webinar content well and aim to spend no more than 30 second to 1 minute on each slide.
 Do include images or visuals when appropriate.